Charlie McGibbon

-Charles Edward McGibbon (21 April 1880 – 2 May 1954) was an English footballer who played for several teams, including Woolwich Arsenal and Southampton, on a part-time basis while serving with the Royal Engineers.
-He also played one cricket match for Hampshire County Cricket Club.
+Charles Edward McGibbon (21 April 1880 – 2 May 1954) was an English footballer who played for several teams, including Woolwich Arsenal and Southampton, on a part-time basis while serving with the Royal Garrison Artillery.
+He also played one first-class cricket match for Hampshire following the First World War.

 Football career

-McGibbon was born in Portsmouth, and joined the Royal Engineers, reaching the rank of sergeant.
-While serving at the Royal Garrison Artillery at Woolwich he came to the attention of Woolwich Arsenal, whom he joined in August 1905.
-He failed to get into the first team and after a spell with Eltham, he joined New Brompton in 1907.

-New Brompton (now Gillingham) were playing in the Southern League under the management of former England international Stephen Smith, who was also team captain.
+McGibbon was born in Portsmouth in April 1880, and joined the Royal Garrison Artillery, reaching the rank of sergeant.
+While serving at the Ordnance College of the Royal Garrison Artillery at Woolwich, he came to the attention of Woolwich Arsenal, whom he joined in August 1905.
+He failed to get into the first team and after a spell with Eltham, he joined New Brompton (now Gillingham) in 1907, who were playing in the Southern League under the management and captaincy of former England international Stephen Smith.
 In McGibbon's season at the club, New Brompton finished bottom of the table, avoiding relegation only due to the expansion of the league, but did achieve an FA Cup victory over First Division Sunderland, in which McGibbon scored a hat-trick.
 McGibbon had previously scored a hat-trick in the 6–0 victory over Shepherds Bush in the fifth qualifying round.
 In the first round match, played at Priestfield Stadium on 11 January 1908, Sunderland took the lead after half an hour from England international George Holley.
-New Brompton equalized immediately with a header from McGibbon, who followed up with two second-half goals to claim a 3–1 victory.
+New Brompton equalised immediately with a header from McGibbon, who followed up with two second-half goals to claim a 3–1 victory.
 In the second round, New Brompton came up against Manchester City, then third in the Football League First Division.
 McGibbon scored in the first match, which ended 1–1, and again in the replay (from a penalty) but was unable to prevent the Football League club from claiming a 2–1 victory.
 McGibbon ended the 1907–08 season as New Brompton's top scorer with 22 goals from all competitions.